teddy-beau/vinted-front/README.md

 Website built with [React JS](https://reactjs.org/) using [Create React App](https://create-react-app.dev/docs/getting-started/) and deployed on Netlify.
 The backend is developed with Node JS and the database uses Mongo DB cloud-based solution.

+_Please note that this project should be viewed on desktop only, it has very basic responsiveness and isn't well suported on mobile devices at the moment._

 ### Main dependencies

 -  Stripe (payment)